 Prior to her current role, Keira coordinated Victoria’s first LGBTIQA+ Reconnect Program, and delivered diversity training to a wide range of audiences.
 She is a neurodivergent woman of colour, with migration and transition experiences.

 Keira’s human-centred work is informed by an intersectional lens, and by eastern philosophy.
 She holds a bachelor’s degree in Communications.

-As a transformational leader with extensive professional experience across the community and public sectors, Chris is deeply committed and motivated in preventing and reducing all forms of family violence and abuse against victim-survivors.
-She is also passionate about addressing the structural and systemic inequities that discriminate against women and leading a feminist organisation to achieve the necessary change.
+Putting people first, where their diverse strengths, abilities, passions and identity is front and centre in policy and practice has been the cornerstone of Chris’s public and not for profit sector career.
+As a transformational leader, Chris is committed and motivated to elevating human rights and preventing and reducing all forms of prejudice, discrimination and marginalisation.
+She is also passionate about addressing structural and systemic inequities that discriminate against women and currently leads a feminist family violence organisation to achieve this necessary change.

-Previously, Chris was Chief Executive Officer at Expression Australia (formerly Vicdeaf and Tasdeaf) leading transformational change of this iconic organisation during a period of unprecedented policy and funding reforms, including the NDIS.
-Other key leadership roles include, Director for the office for Disability and Director for the Office for Women’s Policy in the Victorian state government.
-Chris is currently Deputy Chair, Human Rights Arts and Film Festival and was previously, Chair Victorian Division, National Disability Services (NDS) and Director NDS Board.
+Previously, Chris was Chief Executive Officer, Expression Australia, leading establishing a bi-lingual/bi-cultural organisation for the Deaf community, during a period of unprecedented policy and funding reform, including the NDIS.
+Other key leadership roles include Director for the Office for Disability and Director for the Office for Women’s Policy in Victorian state government.
+Chris recently stepped down as Deputy Chair, Human Rights Arts and Film Festival and was previously, Chair Victorian Division, National Disability Services (NDS) and Director NDS Board.